 Dr. Ian Mauro

-Dr. Mauro is the Director of Communications for the Prairie Climate Centre and Principal of Richardson College for the Environment at the University of Winnipeg.
+Dr. Mauro is the Executive Director of the Prairie Climate Centre.
+He is also an Associate Professor in the Department of Geography at the University of Winnipeg.

 Dr. Danny Blair

 Danny Blair is the Director of Science for the Prairie Climate Centre.
-He is also a Professor in the Department of Geography at the University.
+He is also a Professor in the Department of Geography at the University of Winnipeg.

 Dr. Nora Casson